bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 **Execute the app as one or more stateless, share-nothing processes.**

 The app is executed as one or more stateless and share-nothing processes.
-This means that any data that needs to persist must be stored in a stateful backing service (like a [[software-architecture/databases/|database]] or a distributed cache).
+This means that any data that needs to persist must be stored in a stateful backing service (like a [[software-architecture/databases/|database]] or a distributed [[caching|cache]]).
 Processes should not share memory or disk space, as this would make them stateful and difficult to scale.

 ```mermaid
 graph TD